 {{ char_array|join:"-" }}

-This behavior is very useful for scenarios that require character-level operations on strings, such as counting the number of characters in a string (thoughlengthFilter more directly)、reverse the string (by array operations and then concatenation), or process each character in the string individually.
+This behavior is very useful for scenarios that require character-level operations on strings, such as counting the number of characters in a string (thoughlengthThe filter is more direct), reverse the string (by array operations and then concatenation), or handle each character of the string individually.

 When the delimiter is not present in the target string: return an array with a single element containing the original string.

-Another common but often overlooked situation is when the delimiter you specified does not exist at all in the target string.
-For example, you try to use a hash mark (#)to split a string that does not contain any hashtags.
+A common but often overlooked situation is when the specified delimiter does not exist at all in the target string.
+For example, you try to use a hash mark (#Split a string that does not contain a hashtag.

 {% set sentence_string = "欢迎使用安企CMS" %}